VCC staff bios

 Jeff Miller

-Jeff and Jennifer planted VCC in 2001 in their living room with ten people, a guitar and a Bible.
-The Millers have enjoyed 16 years of marriage and they have 4 children, Benjamin, Levi, Aedan, and Abbey.
-Jeff has a background in retail management and construction.
-He enjoys stringed instruments, eating, old books, playing Scrabble, trees, and peace and quiet.
-Jennifer enjoys nature and health and raising children.
-Jeff has said that one of the most important things that needed to be noted in his bio is he and Jennifer’s desire to place marriage, family and spiritual and emotional balance above commitment to ministry.
+Jeff and Jennifer planted VCC in 2001 in their living room with four people, a guitar and a Bible.
+The Millers have enjoyed 26 years of marriage and have four children, their three oldest serving in the U.S. Air Force.
+Jeff has a background in retail and construction.
+He enjoys art & music, old books, Scrabble, and trees.
+Jennifer enjoys nature, health, and cooking.

 Upcoming Events